Bail For Immigration Detainees

 If your deportation date is within 14 days of you successfully getting bail, then the Home Office will need to officially agree to your release before your removal from the UK.

-If you believe or suspect that your period of detention has been unlawfully long, the expert immigration lawyers here at IAS can help you to approach the High Court for a case reviewal.
+If you believe or suspect that your period of detention has been unlawfully long, the expert immigration lawyers here at London Immigration Lawyers can help you to approach the High Court for a case reviewal.

 In some extreme cases, it is possible to find financial compensation for time spent in immigration detention.